grantmagdanz/chert/README.md

-# SnapBoard
+# Chert

 This is a iOS keyboard built off of the [Tasty Imitation Keyboard](https://github.com/archagon/tasty-imitation-keyboard).
-SnapBoard is a fully functional keyboard that allows a user to add extra lines of text on a Snapchat.
+Chert is a fully functional keyboard that can be customized to contain character sets for Alaska Native languages.

 This keyboard is currently optimized for iPhone. iPad should work, but it'll look like a giant iPhone keyboard.

-## Fantastic Features
+## Features

 * Auto-capitalization, period shortcut, keyboard clicks.
-* An extensible settings screen.
 * Dark mode and solid color mode.
-* Extra lines on Snapchat!
+* Completely customizable to include only the languages you want.

 ## Current State

-Only the Snapchat funcitonality is working.
-However, it is on the App Store and can be found [here](https://itunes.apple.com/us/app/snapboard-multi-line-text/id1035519554?mt=8).
+Chert is on the App Store and can be found [here](https://itunes.apple.com/us/app/chert-alaskas-native-language/id1126409399?ls=1&mt=8).

-## What's next

-* Internationalizing for Arabic and other languages.
-* Auto-wrap lines
-* Auto-correct

-## Build Instructions
+## Install Instructions

 1. Go to `Settings → General → Keyboard → Keyboards → Add New Keyboard` on your device and add the third-party keyboard.
 2. Go back to the app.
-You should be able to select the keyboard via the globe icon.
+Press the globe icon until you reach the Chert keyboard (it has an arrowhead on top of it).

 ## Credits